treasure-data/treasure-boxes/td/redshift/README.md

 Now you can reference these credentials by `${secret:}` syntax in the dig file.

-You can upload the workflow and trigger the session manually.
+You can trigger the session manually.

-    # Upload
-    $ td wf push sample_project

     # Run
     $ td wf start sample_project td_redshift --session now

 # Supplemental

 URL format of Result Output to Redshift is the following.